digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Work-2022.methodology.md

 The silica gel was first imagined for prelevating in difficult areas where liquid nitrogen is unavailable, because it's assumed to be less preservative as liquid nitrogen.
 But after the first tests, it seems to be as good as the lyophilization to obtain high quality samples.

 In fact, for the pilot, the sample is put in a brown coffee filter, and then in a ziplock plastic bag.
 The silica gel is added after the harvesting session (approximatively 40 samples, that represented approximatively 5 hours in the field).
 Then, the silica gel is changed regularly when it becomes white.
 After approximatively one month, the majority of the samples are dry and don't need a silica change anymore.

+## Import samples on iNaturalist

+After the sampling in the field, we have to import the samples on Inaturalist to identify the plant species, add the pictures and add the precise location.
+The advantages and utility of iNaturalist are described [here](https://www.dbgi.org/dendron-dbgi/notes/ncecr276strq8ddetek9hn2/)

 ## Extraction method